karllessard/community/sigs/jvm/rfcs/20190606-java-tensor-io.md

 current client that is configured to compile in Java 7, for supporting older Android devices.
 We need to confirm with Android team if it is ok now to switch to Java 8 if the TF Java remains in the main repository.*

-*Note: All class examples in the following sections are incomplete prototypes which purpose is only to clarify the proposed design by the use of code snippets.*

 ### NdArray API

 A new utility library (`org.tensorflow:tensorflow-utils`) will be distribute with the TensorFlow Java client